When myth turns into healing, and trauma turns into beauty.

 COLLABORATION & COMMUNITY DEVELOPMENT

-The development of Dream Eaters involves working with thought-partners and artistic collaborators, including experts in Japanese folklore, scholars in neuroscience fields, and most importantly: youth, elders, and people of all backgrounds in LA’s Japanese American community.
+The development of Dream Eaters involves working with thought- partners and artistic collaborators, including experts in Japanese folklore, scholars in neuroscience fields, and most importantly: youth, elders and people of all backgrounds in LA’s Japanese-American and diverse community.

 Notes on this unique intercultural project:

-The community partnership will incorporate the needs, wants, and aesthetics of Japanese American stories to create a discourse of equity, inclusion, and diversity with the larger Los Angeles community.
+The community partnership will incorporate the needs, wants and aesthetics of Japanese American stories to create a discourse of equity, inclusion and diversity with the larger Los Angeles and international communities.

 The Collaborative Team

-INVERTIGO Artistic director Laura Karlin will serve as the lead artist-in-residence for The Dream Eaters and partner with Invertigo’s Community Programs Manager, K. Bradford, members of JACCC’s Community Outreach and Programming Team, and local cultural leaders as co-artists-in-residence to develop the project through community conversations and workshops at JACCC facilities.
+INVERTIGO Artistic director Laura Karlin will serve as the lead artist-in-residence for The Dream Eaters and partner with Invertigo’s Creative Engagement Director, K. Bradford, members of JACCC’s Community Outreach and Programming Team, and local cultural leaders as co-artists-in-residence to develop the project through community conversations and workshops at JACCC facilities.